bertholdm/TextDiff/README.md

 Version History:
 ----------------
+Version 1.2.0 - 03-22-2023
+- Abort compare with message if convert has no result.
+- Hide identical lines, but with the option to display a number of context lines.
+Closes enhancement request #1.)
 Version 1.1.2 - 02-03-2023
 - Adding double-quotes for the --sr1-search value: --sr1-search "(?m)^\s*$"
   to avoid "syntax error near unexpected token \`('" on Mac.
 (Thanks to irinel-dan.)